Interchange (road): Cloverleaf interchange

 A cloverleaf interchange is a four-legged junction where left turns across opposing traffic are handled by non-directional loop ramps.
 It is named for its appearance from above, which resembles a four-leaf clover.

-A cloverleaf is the absolute minimum interchange required for a four-legged system interchange.
+A cloverleaf is the minimum interchange required for a four-legged system interchange.
 Although they were commonplace until the 1970s, most highway departments and ministries have sought to rebuild them into more efficient and safer designs.
 The cloverleaf interchange was invented by Maryland engineer Arthur Hale, who filed a patent for its design on May 24, 1915.
 The first one in North America opened on December 15, 1929, in Woodbridge, New Jersey, connecting New Jersey Route 25 and Route 4 (now U.S. Route 1/9 and New Jersey Route 35).
-It was designed by Philadelphia engineering firm Rudolph and Delano, based on a design seen in an Argentinian magazine.
+It was designed by Philadelphia engineering firm Rudolph and Delano based on a design seen in an Argentinian magazine.

-The first cloverleaf in Canada opened in 1937 at the junction of Highway 10 and what would become the Queen Elizabeth Way.
+The first cloverleaf in Canada opened in 1938 at the junction of Highway 10 and what would become the Queen Elizabeth Way.
 The first cloverleaf outside of North America opened in Stockholm on October 15, 1935.
 Nicknamed Slussen, it was referred to as a "traffic carousel" and was considered a revolutionary design at the time of its construction.

-A cloverleaf offers uninterrupted connections between two roads, but suffers from weaving issues.
+A cloverleaf offers uninterrupted connections between two roads but suffers from weaving issues.
 Along the mainline, a loop ramp introduces traffic prior to a second loop ramp providing access to the crossroad, between which ingress and egress traffic mixes.
 For this reason, the cloverleaf interchange has fallen out of favour in place of combination interchanges.
 Some may be half cloverleaf containing ghost ramps which can be upgraded to full cloverleafs if the road is extended.
 US 70 and US 17 west of New Bern, North Carolina is an example.